yxlin/yxlin.github.io/_docs/random-effect-model/hddm.md

 4. Trace plots of each DDM parameters for each participants
 5. Posterior density plots (i.e., marginal posterior distributions) for the hyper parameters
-6. Posterior density plots the DDM parameters for each parameters
+6. Posterior density plots of each DDM parameters at the data level

 ```